CyberAMS/CarND-Advanced-Lane-Lines/180728_StAn_AdvLaneFinding_writeup.md

 This function is used within the function `process_video_frame` in the notebook `180728d_StAn_AdvLaneFinding` and can either be called to reuse a previous polynomial to define the location of the sliding windows, to reuse the last starting positions of the lowest windows or to start without any previous information.

-### 5. Calculation of curvature and off center position
+### v.
+Calculation of curvature and off center position

 The calculation of lateral curvature of the lane `NewAllLines.radius_of_curvature` and off center position of the vehicle within the lane `potentialoffcenter` are done within the `sliding_window_detect` function in the notebook `180728d_StAn_AdvLaneFinding`.